 Religious gatherings can be held indoors or outdoors.
-Venues must apply the two square metre rule per person and also to ensure people have enough room to maintain 1.5 metres distance between them.
+Venues must apply the two square metre rule to ensure people have enough room to maintain 1.5 metres distance between them.
 There are no group limits.
-While attending a religious gathering there are steps you need to take to keep yourself and others safe including not sharing food, drink or other items.
-The two square metre rule can be used only if electronic record keeping is used, otherwise, the four square metre rule applies.
-The square metre rule doesn't include babies under 12 months of age.
+The two square metre rule applies only if electronic record keeping is used.
+Otherwise, the four square metre rule applies.